-Macquarie Grammar School is Sydney's only secular, independent, fully comprehensive, co-educational secondary School that operates within the policies of the New South Wales Educational Standards Authority.
+Macquarie Grammar is the only secular school in Sydney's CBD, that is an independent, fully comprehensive, co-educational secondary School that operates within the policies of the New South Wales Educational Standards Authority.
+It caters to the academic needs of our domestic students and encourages the inclusion of international students to create a unique learning environment.
 Founded in 2004, the School's mission is to provide an environment which is academic, well supported by the teaching staff and prepares students for the Higher School Certificate (HSC), pre-vocational and University education, and the workplace, by providing a quality education to its students and fostering an enjoyment of and respect for learning.